tuuturu/xctl/README.md

-# Xctl - A tool for managing infrastructure
+# Xctl - A tool for managing a Kubernetes based infrastructure

 Inspired by the tool [okctl](https://github.com/oslokommune/okctl) made by Oslo Kommune in Norway.